Chapter 5-5-1: The Participle

 A participle is an adjective formed from a verb.
 To make a present participle, you add "-ing" to the verb, sometimes doubling the final consonant:

 Observe that an "n" got added to "running" and the "e" disappeared in "living."
 You can see that there are some rules on how to form the present participle.

-The second type of participle, the past participle, is a little more complicated, since not all verbs form the past tense regularly.
+The second type of participle, the past participle, is a little more complicated since not all verbs form the past tense regularly.
+The past participle normally describes a completed action.
+It is commonly used in the formation of perfect verb tenses.
+It is always used in the formation of passive voice tenses.
 The following are all past participles:

 the sunken ship

 a misspelled word

 Note that only transitive verbs can use their past participles as adjectives and that, unlike other verbals, past participles do not take objects (unless they are part of a compound verb).